FritsvanLatum/hass-systemd/README.md

 (The `ExecStart=` and `User=` lines are the only ones that might be changed.)

-- Setup the systemd service:
+Setup the systemd service:

-  - `sudo chown root:root /home/homeassistant/.homeassistant/custom_components/systemd/hass.service`
+`sudo chown root:root /home/homeassistant/.homeassistant/custom_components/systemd/hass.service`

-  - If you're already using systemd to launch HA, you'll need to stop the existing service first and replace it with the included file.
+If you're already using systemd to launch HA, you'll need to stop the existing service first and replace it with the included file.
 This can be done as follows:

-    - `sudo systemctl disable --now my-ha.service`
+`sudo systemctl disable --now my-ha.service`

-  - Now we'll copy and enable the new service:
+Now we'll copy and enable the new service:

-    - `sudo cp /home/homeassistant/.homeassistant/custom_components/systemd/hass.service /etc/systemd/system/`
+`sudo cp /home/homeassistant/.homeassistant/custom_components/systemd/hass.service /etc/systemd/system/`

-    - `sudo systemctl daemon-reload`
+`sudo systemctl daemon-reload`

-    - `sudo systemctl enable hass.service`
+`sudo systemctl enable hass.service`

+Now test the new service:
-- Start the new service and monitor the journal and make sure no errors appear:
+`sudo systemctl start hass.service; journalctl -f -u hass.service` and monitor the journal and make sure no errors appear:
-  - `sudo systemctl start hass.service; journalctl -f -u hass.service`
-  - Wait for at least 5 minutes to make sure the watchdog is functioning.
+Wait for at least 5 minutes to make sure the watchdog is functioning.

+`sudo systemctl start hass.service`

+`sudo systemctl stop hass.service`

-- Verify the component is reporting status to systemd:
+Verify the component is reporting status to systemd:

-  - `sudo systemctl status hass.service`
+`sudo systemctl status hass.service`

-  - Look for the 'Status:' line near the top, it should read "Home Assistant is running."
+Look for the 'Status:' line near the top, it should read "Home Assistant is running."

 ## Service File Options